Snagit

 Once you’ve actually taken your screen capture, your results are automatically opened in the included image editor.
 Unfortunately, if you’re doing video screen captures, this only allows you to review the video you created, but the editor is much more capable when it comes to working with images.

-In addition to the arrows, highlights, mouse clicks, and speech bubbles, there’s a huge range of other stamps that can be applied, including emojis!
+In addition to the arrows, highlights, mouse clicks, and speech bubbles, there’s a huge range of other stamps that can be applied, including emojis.
+You can also download additional stamps and color palettes from TechSmith.

 The editor also allows you to add in any of the image effects you might have neglected during the capture process, with the exception of Capture Info and Image Resolution, which naturally need to be applied while the capture is actually happening.

-Once it’s all done, you just click the ‘Share’ button in the top right and your creation is automatically uploaded to your choice of service – or just saved as a file on your computer.
+Once it’s all done, you just click the ‘Share Link’ button in the top right to automatically upload your screenshot to TechSmith’s servers and get a shareable link.
+Alternatively, you can click the small arrow next to it to open a dropdown menu and upload it to your choice of service – or just save it as a file on your computer.

 TechSmith Fuse